JesseBonanno/IndeterminateBeam/paper.md

     orcid: 0000-0002-4996-6813
 date: 15 December 2020
 bibliography: paper.bib
+nocite: |
+  @beamguru, @structuralbeam, @skyciv, @mechanicalc, @webstructural, @beamcalculatoronline, @steelbeamcalculator
+---

 # Summary

 IndeterminateBeam is a Python Package aiming to serve as a foundation for civil and structural engineering projects in Python.
-The module is based on engineering concepts of statics __references__.
+The module is based mainly on engineering concepts of statics as described in @HibbelerRussell2013MoM, and python packages sympy @sympy2017 and matplotlib @Hunter2007 .
 The module can also serve as a standalone program and is useful for determining:

   - reaction forces for indeterminate beams
   - Internal forces for indeterminate beams (shear, bending, axial)
   - deflection of the beam due to resulting forces
   - axial force, shear force, and bending moment diagrams

-The package documentation can be accessed [here](https://indeterminatebeam.readthedocs.io/en/main/), where a brief overview of the theory behind the module is provided.
+The [package documentation](https://indeterminatebeam.readthedocs.io/en/main/) provides a brief overview of the theory behind the solutions used to calculate the forces on the determinate beam.

-As the package represents a foundational element of civil, structural and mechanical engineering (often taught in first year university) the package can be used by:

-* teachers generating problems to solve
-* students experimenting on how differnt changes affect the system
-* engineers trying to solve for real world problems on 1D beams
-* engineers trying to implement higher order python solutions that rely on the use of 1D beams

 The `indeterminatebeam` package is ready for installation using `pip` or can be tested online using the provided [Jupyter notebook](https://colab.research.google.com/github/JesseBonanno/IndeterminateBeam/blob/main/docs/examples/readme_example.ipynb).